 We will summarize the discussion and post the report online.
 We hope to take these reflections to online forums following the conference to build collegial support and exchange of ideas and information if there is sufficient interest.

-- What are the challenges you faced in its implementation and how did you overcome them?
+- What are the challenges you face in implementing biodiversity data literacy instruction and how did/can you overcome them?